ncagle/DNS-over-HTTPS/OpenSSL-forks.md

 - seems to not provide the proper error queue at all times
 - symbol hiding issues
 - ASM support only for x86_64
-- supports standard build systems (autotools and cmake)
+- supports standard build systems (autotools, cmake)

 ## OpenSSL